Widget DOM Optimization

 Please note that retaining unoptimized DOM is a temporary solution that allows addon developers to maintain compatibility while updating their code.
 The ultimate goal is to transition all widgets to use the optimized single-wrapper structure.

-In the example code above, simply remove the .elementor-widget-container
+In the example code above, simply remove the .elementor-widget-container class from the selector:

 - '{{WRAPPER}} > .elementor-widget-container h3' => 'color: {{VALUE}};',